 Noise nuisance is particularly problematic and has been identified as the main source of neighbour disputes in many countries, and a widespread urban problem exacerbated by proximate living (MacCutcheon 2021).
-Nevertheless, to make legitimate complaints, neighbour noise must be constructed as a ‘non-normative breach of everyday neighbour or family activity’ (Walsh, Arthurson and Levin 2021, p617).
+Nevertheless, to make legitimate complaints, neighbour noise must be constructed as a ‘non-normative breach of everyday neighbour or family activity’ (Walsh, Arthurson and Levin 2021, p.617).
 In other words, noise nuisance is subjectively perceived and dependent on the dominant norms.
 Easthope and Judd (2010) show that perceptions of noise differ according to its type and nature (whether constant or intermittent, anonymous or identifiable).
 The problematic nature of defining the appropriate threshold was discussed recently in Parliament.
-The Housing Minister expressed concern that vulnerable tenants, including those experiencing domestic abuse, could be unfairly affected if the threshold was set too low (HC Debs, Public Bill Committee, col 127, 29 October 2024, Matthew Pennycook MP).
+The Housing Minister expressed concern that vulnerable tenants, including those experiencing domestic abuse, could be unfairly affected if the threshold was set too low (HC Debs, Public Bill Committee, col.127, 29 October 2024, Matthew Pennycook MP).
 Tellingly, the Housing Ombudsman found that cases categorised as ‘household noise’ were most frequently mishandled by social landlords.
 This category can comprise such mundane activities as closing doors, and people talking and walking around in their homes (The Housing Ombudsman Service, October 2022 p9).
 The built environment is clearly significant in this regard.
 The post-WWII inner city housing built by local government, consisting typically of medium- and high-density flats, are often characterised by poor noise insulation and lack of privacy (Cheshire and Buglar 2015).
 In her analysis of 20 ‘less successful’ social housing estates, Tunstall (2020, pp131-132) notes that in a number of instances noise problems, caused by the estates’ high density and poor sound insulation, were identified soon after construction.
-Yet, when anti-social behaviour became embedded in political and media rhetoric in the 1990s, noise problems were increasingly viewed from that perspective (Tunstall 2020).
+Yet when anti-social behaviour became embedded in political and media rhetoric in the 1990s, noise problems were increasingly viewed from that perspective (Tunstall 2020).
 Indeed, the Housing Ombudsman reported in 2022 that 76 per cent of social landlords dealt with every noise report under their anti-social behaviour policy, with the unfortunate consequence of escalating neighbour tensions, rather than resolving them (Housing Ombudsman Service October 2022).

 Social housing has a long history as a site for regulating the behaviour of problematic classes (Lemanski 2022).
-Linking crime control with housing goes back to the nineteenth century and concerns with ‘pauperized deviance’ (Carr, Cowan and Hunter 2007, p101).
+Linking crime control with housing goes back to the nineteenth century and concerns with ‘pauperised deviance’ (Carr, Cowan and Hunter 2007, p.101).
 Policy and legal responses to anti-social behaviour in public housing are based on the premise that problems occur because of personal deficiencies in residents’ conduct, rather than acknowledging that policies have led to the spatial concentration of social problems (Morgan 2007).
 As Flint explains, as problems inevitably manifest themselves, it becomes possible for government ‘to construct an intuitive narrative suggesting that social landlords should be amongst the primary agencies given responsibility for addressing these problems.’
 (Flint 2006, p176)